 FPL3:0 bits in FCON register are used to secure the launch of programming.
 A specific sequence must be written in these bits to unlock the write protection and to launch the programming.
 This sequence is 5xh followed by Axh.
-Table 26 summarizes the memory spaces to program according to FMOD1:0 bits.
+Table 16 summarizes the memory spaces to program according to FMOD1:0 bits.

-Table 26.
+Table 16.
 Programming Spaces

 Write to FCON

 FPL3:0 FPS FMOD1 FMOD0 Operation

 5 Х 0 0 No action

-User Α X 0 0 Write the column latches in user space
+User Α Х 0 0 Write the column latches in user space

 5 Х 0 1 No action

-Extra Row Α Х 0 1 Write the column latches in extra row space
+Extra Row А Х 0 1 Write the column latches in extra row space

 Hardware 5 Х 1 0 No action

 Security Byte Α Х 1 0 Write the fuse bits space

-5 Х 1 1 No action
+Reset 5 Х 1 1 No action

-Reserved А Х 1 1 No action
+Columns Latches Α Х 1 1 Reset the column latches

 - Notes: 1.
-The sequence 5xh and Axh must be executing without instructions between them otherwise the programming is aborted. - 2.
+The sequence 5xh and Axh must be executing without instructions between them otherwise the programming is not executed (see Flash Status Register) - 2.
+The sequence 5xh and Axh must be executed with the same FMOD0 FMOD1 configuration. - 3.
 Interrupts that may occur during programming time must be disabled to avoid any spurious exit of the programming mode.